 A corporation may, at its option, exclude itself from the coverage of Section 203 by amending its certificate of incorporation or by-laws by action of its shareholders to exempt itself from coverage, provided that such by-law or charter amendment shall not become effective until 12 months after the date it is adopted.
-Neither the Certificate nor the By-laws contains any such exclusion.
+Neither the Certificate nor the By-laws contains any such exclusion; however, the Board of Directors of CIRCOR has voted to exempt from the coverage of Section 203 persons who will own 15% or more of the outstanding CIRCOR common stock immediately after the distribution.